 Elizabeth Harding died in July of 1902.
 In her will, dated December 6, 1897, she left 118 Commonwealth to her son, William (who was living there with her), and left a house she owned at 137 Bay State Road to her son, Albert (who was living there at the time).
 She named her two sons as her executors.
 The next year, in September of 1898, she made a codicil to the will naming her granddaughter’s husband, Daniel Richard Randall, as sole executor, replacing her sons.

-By 1904, it was the home of Dr. George H. Payne, a dentist, and his wife, Bertha (Luce) Payne.
+By the 1903-1904 winter season, 118 Commonwealth was the home of Dr. George H. Payne, a dentist, and his wife, Bertha L. (Luce) Payne.
 He also maintained his dental office at the house.
-The previous year, they had lived in Cambridge and he had maintained his practice at 283 Dartmouth.
+They previously had lived in Cambridge and he had maintained his practice at 283 Dartmouth.

 The Paynes also provided office space to several other dentists and rented lodgings to Charles C. Newcomb, a produce merchant, and his brother, George Dillingham Newcomb, treasurer of an iron foundry, neither of whom was married.

-By 1914, 118 Commonwealth had been leased by Dr. James Ralph Taylor, Jr., a physician, for his medical offices.
+By the 1913-1914 winter season, 118 Commonwealth had been leased by Dr. James Ralph Taylor, Jr., a physician, for his medical offices.
 He previously had maintained his offices at 2 Commonwealth.
 Dr. Taylor’s primary home in Quincy, but he may also have maintained a residence at 118 Commonwealth.